bluesky66-dev/kibana/x-pack/plugins/global_search_bar/README.md

-# HyperSec Kibana GlobalSearchBar plugin
+# Kibana GlobalSearchBar plugin

-The GlobalSearchBar plugin provides a search interface for navigating HyperSec Kibana.
+The GlobalSearchBar plugin provides a search interface for navigating Kibana.
 (It is the UI to the GlobalSearch plugin.)